-In this MS SQL Server Course you will learn how to get valuable information, trends, summaries, statistics and insights from your company data using
+In this MS SQL Server Course, offered as SQL Intermediate, delves into SQL beyond the basics.
+You will learn how to get valuable business information, trends, summaries, statistics and insights from data sets using

 This course is ideal for managers and data analysts who need to get business intelligence from data.

-We use MS SQL Server unless, you are welcome to request a different database.
+We use MS SQL Server, unless you request a different database.

 What is a database, Tables, rows and columns, Indexes, primary keys, foreign keys,